section-engineering-education/engineering-education/articles/why-you-should-use-celery-with-rabbitmq/index.md

 ### Why We Should Choose The Celery & RabbitMQ Combo

 Having understood what task queues are, let's look at celery.
 Celery is an open-source task queue software written in python.
-It’s incredibly lightweight, supports multiple brokers (RabbitMQ, Redis and Amazon SQS) and it also integrates with multiple web frameworks, e.g. Django, etc. Celery's asynchronous task queue allows execution of tasks and its concurrency makes it used in several production systems.
+It’s incredibly lightweight, supports multiple brokers (RabbitMQ, Redis, and Amazon SQS), and also integrates with many web frameworks, e.g. Django, etc. Celery's asynchronous task queue allows the execution of tasks and its concurrency makes it used in several production systems.
 For example, Instagram uses Celery to scale thousands of tasks to millions.

 However, task execution needs message brokers to work smoothly.
 Celery supports three message brokers as mentioned above.
 Although, for Amazon SQS, there is no support for remote monitoring.

+Using Redis as a message broker has its limitations namely:

+* It doesn't replication
-Redis as a message broker has its limitations, as doing replication is manual and requires additional work to implement it.
-Also, because Redis is an in-memory solution, if the machine runs out of memory when building queues up, there's a risk to lose tasks.
+* It is manual and requires extra work to turn it into a message broker.
+* As an in-memory solution, if the machine runs out of memory when building queues up, there's a risk to lose tasks.

 Beanstalk also does not support replication.

-RabbitMQ is the better choice as it guarantees message delivery, is fault tolerant, supports synchronous replication allows for SSL for establishing an encrypted connection, and it’s superb for real-time applications.
-In contrast, Redis has a problem with retaining data when a crash happens since it’s memory based and the SSL option is part of the paid version.
+RabbitMQ is the better choice as it guarantees message delivery, is fault-tolerant, supports synchronous replication allows for SSL for establishing an encrypted connection, and it’s superb for real-time applications.
+In contrast, Redis has a problem with retaining data when a crash happens since it’s memory-based and the SSL option is part of the paid version.

 ### Setting Up Celery With RabbitMQ

-For this setup, we will use an Ubuntu 18.04 machine to set up the celery app and the message queue (RabbitMQ).
+We will use an Ubuntu 18.04 machine to set up the celery app and the message queue (RabbitMQ) for this setup.
 We'll configure the machine to work with celery and rabbitmq.

 #### Installation & Configuration